-VTA will coordinate with appropriate agencies to obtain updated information on the progress of these projects.
-In the event that any of these flood protection projects, which eliminate the 100-year floodplains within the BEP and SVRTP alternative areas, is not implemented on schedule, additional hydrologic and hydraulic studies will be prepared during subsequent engineering phases.
+In the event that any of the other flood protection projects, which eliminate the 100-year floodplains within the BEP and SVRTP alternative areas, is not implemented on schedule, additional hydrologic and hydraulic studies will be prepared during subsequent engineering phases.
 The design criteria, as discussed above, would be incorporated into the BEP and SVRTP alternatives to ensure that the BART trackway and facilities are protected from the 100- or 500-year flood event, as required, and these alternatives do not exacerbate flooding or change local flooding conditions in the SVRTC.
 For example, if the flood protection projects on Berryessa and Upper Penitencia creeks were not in place or under construction by the time the BEP or SVRTP alternative was operational, the BART trackway would act as a barrier to the east-west flood flows, except where roads cross the tracks near Milpitas Station, including Montague Expressway, the extended East Milpitas Boulevard, North Capitol Avenue, and Trade Zone Boulevard.
 The limited road crossing widths (approximately 500 feet) would result in raising floodplain elevations.
 Therefore, drainage structures or siphons may be required under the BART tracks to minimize the rise in floodplain elevations, and the capacity of the drainage entering East Penitencia Channel may need to be enlarged.
 In addition, the increase in the base flood elevations would require parapets of the retained cut U-walls to be raised above the base floodplain elevation.
 Flood proofing may also be needed to the Milpitas Station facilities and some nearby existing structures.
 Details of such design requirements would be determined with additional analysis, if required.